Liv-Coder/FlutLock/memory-bank/progress.md

 - [x] Non-interactive mode for CI
 - [x] Variable substitution in configuration
 - [x] Environment-specific configurations
-- [ ] Enhanced logging and reporting
+- [x] Enhanced logging and reporting
-- [ ] Configuration validation improvements
+- [x] Configuration validation improvements
-- [ ] Custom signing configuration names in build.gradle
+- [x] Custom signing configuration names in build.gradle

 ### Version 2.0

+- [ ] Flutter flavor support
 - [ ] Fastlane integration
-- [ ] Flavor support
 - [ ] Google Play API integration
 - [ ] Advanced build.gradle handling
+- [ ] Cloud keystore management
+- [ ] Configuration file wizard

 ## Current Status

-Implementation complete for Version 1.0 with comprehensive testing, packaging, and CI/CD integration.
-The tool has been enhanced with robust error handling including custom exception classes, detailed error messages, and fallback mechanisms.
+Implementation is complete for Version 1.x with comprehensive testing, packaging, and CI/CD integration.
+The tool has been enhanced with robust error handling including custom exception classes, detailed error messages, troubleshooting suggestions, and fallback mechanisms.
 All core functionality has been implemented and extensively tested on multiple platforms.

-The project has been restructured to follow package-based architecture with clean separation of concerns, improving maintainability and testability.
-Code is now organized into logical modules (core, utils, integrations) with clear interfaces between them.
-This restructuring also facilitates future extensions and integrations planned for Version 2.0.
+The project follows a package-based architecture with clean separation of concerns, improving maintainability and testability.
+Code is organized into logical modules (core, utils, integrations) with clear interfaces between them.
+This architecture facilitates future extensions and integrations planned for Version 2.0.

+The most recent enhancements include:

+1. **Custom signing configuration names in build.gradle**:

+   - Added support for specifying custom names for signing configurations
+   - Created a new CLI parameter (--signing-config-name)
+   - Updated the Gradle file modification logic to use custom names
+   - Added example script demonstrating the feature

+2. **Enhanced error handling and user feedback**:

+   - Improved exception classes with detailed troubleshooting suggestions
+   - Added a new GradleError class for better error categorization
+   - Enhanced error messages throughout the codebase
+   - Implemented more descriptive user feedback

+3. **Comprehensive documentation**:

+   - Created detailed documentation for all configuration options
+   - Added examples for different configuration scenarios
+   - Documented the custom signing configuration feature
+   - Updated examples README with new features

+4. **Cross-platform testing infrastructure**:
+   - Set up GitHub Actions workflow for testing on Windows, macOS, and Linux
+   - Added tests for different Python versions
+   - Created platform-specific setup steps for dependencies
+   - Added documentation for running tests across platforms

 The tool is now ready for real-world usage with both interactive and non-interactive modes, making it suitable for development environments and CI/CD pipelines.
-The next phase of development will focus on Version 2.0 features including integration with additional tools and support for more advanced build scenarios.
+The next phase of development will focus on Version 2.0 features, starting with Flutter flavor support, which builds on the custom signing configuration functionality.

-The project has been successfully restructured as a proper Python package with appropriate directory structure and entry points.
-The core functionality has been maintained while making it more maintainable and extendable.

-Most recently, significant new features have been added:

-1. Automatic modification of build.gradle.kts/build.gradle files to include signing configurations, eliminating the need for manual editing of Gradle files.

-2. Enhanced configuration processing with variable substitution, allowing for more flexible and powerful JSON configuration files:

-   - Support for environment variables in config files using ${VAR_NAME} syntax
-   - Default values for variables using ${VAR_NAME:-default} syntax
-   - Special variables like ${PROJECT_DIR} and ${APP_NAME} for path handling
-   - Cross-platform path normalization for Windows compatibility
-   - Environment-specific configuration handling (dev/staging/prod)

-3. Codebase cleanup and organization:
-   - Removed redundant configuration handling code
-   - Eliminated duplicate entry point files
-   - Simplified and documented legacy scripts
-   - Improved project structure documentation
-   - Added version information to CLI entry point

-Key improvements include:

-- Proper separation of concerns with modular code organization
-- Improved documentation and examples
-- Command-line entry point using standard Python packaging
-- Backward compatibility with existing scripts and workflows
-- Original script and legacy compatibility script moved to examples directory
-- Well-defined location for package-level files (root directory) and source code (src directory)
-- Configuration files kept at the root level for standard Python packaging practices
-- Automatic modification of build.gradle files with signing configurations
-- Variable substitution in configuration files for flexible settings
-- Environment-specific configuration handling
-- All components verified to work together properly:
-  - Package installation functioning correctly
-  - Command-line entry point working as expected
-  - Example and legacy scripts running properly
-  - Proper error handling and exit codes throughout the codebase
-  - Gradle file modification working as expected
-  - Configuration variable substitution working as expected
-- Enhanced test coverage for critical components:
-  - CLI module fully tested
-  - Configuration handling thoroughly verified
-  - Keystore and key.properties generation tested
-  - build.gradle modification tested with both Kotlin and Groovy DSL
-  - Configuration processing and variable substitution tested
-- New example scripts that demonstrate:
-  - CI/CD integration
-  - Configuration file usage
-  - Environment-specific configuration
-  - Basic library usage
-- Updated CI/CD workflow that supports the new package structure:
-  - Cross-platform testing (Windows, macOS, Linux)
-  - Multiple Python version testing (3.7, 3.8, 3.9, 3.10)
-  - Proper testing of package code coverage
-- Streamlined codebase with less duplication and improved organization:
-  - Consolidated configuration handling
-  - Simplified entry points
-  - Better documented legacy scripts
-  - Clearer project structure

-The next development phase should focus on extending functionality, improving test coverage, and adding CI/CD workflows, as well as enhancing the build.gradle modification feature with support for custom signing configuration names and Flutter flavors.

 ## Known Issues